richardsamuels/take-back-control/README.md

 _in descending priority_

-- Fix the Select All.
-It should uncheck if you deactivate one item in the list
 - Firefox Mobile
 - Balance: allow the users to give themself a timed reprieve from this extension without disabling it
 - Compunctation statement.
 Make the user apologize for wasting their life by writing a handful of words into a text box (opt-in)